To find out which is the best backlink checker, I devised a real test.

 - The most usable data (more on that below)

-Ahrefs have rightly earned their place as the best backlink checker on the market right now (and best overall SEO tool in my opinion).
+Ahrefs have rightly earned their place as the greatest backlink checker on the market right now (and best overall SEO tool in my opinion).

 It’s important you keep on reading because there are some flaws and other things to consider when looking at backlink checkers.